AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 accuracy in low values, sacrificing accuracy in high detail.
 This allows for images to be stored with less precision, but appear just as accurate, as a larger image stored in linear.
-This non-linearity is often called an Electro-Optical Transform Function (since it maps between the values stored electronically in the file and those presented optically on the monitor), or a log or gamma curve.
+This non-linearity is often called an Electro-Optical Transform Function (EOTF), since it maps between the values stored electronically in the file and those presented optically on the monitor [#feotf]_.

-To handle an image with an EOTF/log/gamma curve, it is important to understand what that function is.
+To handle an image with an EOTF, it is important to understand what that function is.
 It is often necessary to undo function before modifying values, then reapply the function, which causes of a loss of data.
 OpenEXR images using floating point linear values to represent pixel intensities.